-This piece was written by Ciara Ní Bhroin, lecturer in English Literature and Children’s Literature Studies in Marino College of Further Education, Dublin.
+This piece was written by Ciara Ní Bhroin, lecturer in English Literature and Children’s Literature Studies in Marino Institute of Education, Dublin.
 She launched the book for Little Island on the 8th September, and her speech was so superb that we just had to have it in writing.
 Endless thanks to Ciara Ní Bhroin for writing it, and for allowing us to share it with you here.

 Tangleweeed and Brine is a truly breath-taking collection, a rich intertextual feast that blends the old and the new in exciting ways, in illuminating ways and in emancipatory ways.
 It’s not an exaggeration to say that my spine tingled as I read these tales – I was captivated by the compelling narrative voice in each one, the intriguing and transformative perspectives that breathe new life into old stories, the sensuous imagery and language that made me want to linger on each word, to savour each image.
 Blood mingles with feathers as a meal is being prepared.
 A fire blazes weakly, “nuzzling the grate with half an ashy heart”.
 A “pelt-dark sky” is filled with “little glinting teeth”.
 The image of wet salt upon fur, or of a forest filled with snow.
 A young woman stretches out on a bed in an inn with soft bread in her mouth and the taste of butter, wondering what they’re doing at the ball.
 A babe in the womb demands to be fed and responds with delight to the touch of the witch, purring like a beast.
 A young witch-to-be dips a “toe into the forest night”.